Malonic Acidemia

 - Educate the family regarding signs, symptoms, and the need for urgent care when the infant becomes ill.

-- Support implementation and maintenance of a high-carbohydrate, low-fat diet with medium chain triglyceride supplements.
-Oral L-carnitine is indicated.
+- Support implementation and maintenance of a high-carbohydrate, low-fat diet with medium-chain triglyceride supplements.
+Oral L-carnitine supplementation is often indicated.

 - Promptly treat infections, fever, and gastroenteritis with IV fluids containing glucose and admit to hospital.